Meet Bookshare, the Inclusive Learning Tool Making Teachers’ Lives Easier

 Shot of a young teenage boy using a digital tablet while doing his homework

 When assistive technology hits the mark, it’s truly transformative.
 But when it falls short, it can add to the already heavy load teachers carry each day.
 Lumped in with all the other challenges teachers face, searching out the best assistive technology and all the ways we can use it is a very big lift.
-That’s where Bookshare steps in.
-This inclusive education tool offers specialized audiobooks and ebooks that empower learners of all abilities to read in ways that work for them.

-Solution: Lots of adaptations all done with one app
+Solution: Lots of adaptations all done with one app.

 Infographic showing that Bookshare allows users to access over 1 million ebooks, change font size, listen to them be read out loud, and more

-Solution: Empower struggling readers with alternative formats and assistive reading features
+Solution: Empower struggling readers with alternative formats and assistive reading features.

 There are so many reasons for our nation’s growing teacher shortage, but if you’re one teacher who’s doing the work of two (or three!), the reasons may not feel as important as solutions for how to teach way more kids than one person normally can.